yat-labs/yat-docs/yat-docs/docs/guides/8_ios_partner_integration_framework.md

 end
 ```

+`YatLib` is open source software.
+You can view the code, submit bug reports, and offer improvements or features by
+creating new issues or PRs on the [Github repo](https://github.com/yat-labs/yat-lib-ios).

 ## Usage

 1. Create your app, add `YatLib` as a pod dependency as described above, and do a `pod install`.
 2. `YatLib` uses deep links to return from the Yat web application back to the application.
-URL scheme of the deep link is agreed upon in between the Yat development team and the integration partner.
-Currently used scheme is `{partner_key}://y.at?{query_params}`.
+URL scheme of the deep link
+   is agreed upon in between the Yat development team and the integration partner.
+Currently used scheme is
+   `{partner_key}://y.at?{query_params}`.
 Setup your deep links in your project accordingly.

     1. Select your project in the project browser.
     2. Select your app target under `Targets`.